XinqiYY/FreeCodeCamp/Front End Development Libraries/README.md

 export default StatefulComponent;
 ```

-## A stateful component
-is a class component that does maintain its own internal state.

 A common pattern is to try to minimize statefulness and to create stateless functional components wherever possible.
 This helps contain your state management to a specific area of your application.
 In turn, this improves development and maintenance of your app by making it easier to follow how changes to state affect its behavior.